The Hard Road

-The Hard Road is the fourth studio album by Australian hip hop group Hilltop Hoods.
-Released on 1 April 2006 by Obese Records, it debuted at number one on the Australia ARIA Albums Chart, and was the first album by Australian artists to achieve that position.
-It contains the top 20 single "Clown Prince".
-It achieved Gold status (35,000 units) on 8 April 2006, a week after release, and has now surpassed Platinum status (70,000 units).
+The Hard Road is the fourth studio album by Australian hip-hop group Hilltop Hoods, released on 1 April 2006 via Obese Records.
+It debuted at No. 1 on the ARIA Albums Chart, becoming the first album by an Australian hip-hop act to reach achieve this milestone.
+On 8 April 2006, just one week after its release, the album was certified Gold by ARIA, signifying 35,000 units.
+By February 2007, it had achieved Platinum certification, with sales surpassing 70,000 units.

 At the J Award of 2006, it won the Australian Album of the Year. announced on 1 December.
-It was also nominated for four awards at the ARIA Music Awards of 2006, winning Best Independent Release and Best Urban Release.

-Five of the album's songs placed on the annual Triple J Hottest 100 chart announced on 26 January 2007: "Recapturing the Vibe" (#77), "Stopping All Stations" (#56), "What a Great Night" (#41), "Clown Prince" (#23) and "The Hard Road" (#3).
-"An Audience with the Devil" samples the spoken parts (the interview between Suffa and the Devil) from the Millennium episode "Somehow, Satan Got Behind Me".
+It was also nominated for four awards at the ARIA Music Awards of 2006, winning Best Independent Release and Best Urban Release.Five of the album's songs placed on the annual Triple J Hottest 100 chart announced on 26 January 2007: "Recapturing the Vibe" (No. 77), "Stopping All Stations" (No. 56), "What a Great Night" (No. 41), "Clown Prince" (No. 23), and "The Hard Road" (No. 3).

 Background

 The Hard Road's lead single, "Clown Prince", reached the top 30 on the related ARIA Singles Chart.
 This featured guest verses from New York rapper, Omni, and British MCs, Mystro and Braintax.
 Hilltop Hoods received the inaugural Australian Independent Record (AIR) Award for Independent Artist of the Year and Best Performing Independent Album for The Hard Road in 2006.
-The track, "The Blue Blooded", is a collaboration with Australian MCs: Funkoars, Hau from Koolism, Mortar, Vents, Drapht, Muph & Plutonic, Pegz and Robby Balboa.
+The track, "The Blue Blooded", is a collaboration with Australian MCs: Funkoars, Hau Latukefu from Koolism, Mortar, Vents, Drapht, Muph & Plutonic, Pegz and Robby Balboa.
 On 27 April of the same year, Hilltop Hoods performed at the Bass in the Grass music festival in Darwin alongside fellow hip hop group, The Herd.
 That same day they issued a second single, the title track from the album.
-Its music video includes fellow members from the Certified Wise Crew – Cross Bred Mongrels, Terrafirma and Funkoars.
+Its music video includes fellow members from the Certified Wise Crew – Cross Bred Mongrels, Terra Firma and Funkoars.

 Following the success of The Hard Road Tour in early 2006, the Hilltop Hoods began their second national tour for the year, The Stopping All Stations Tour, which visited more regional areas of Australia as well as the capital cities.
 They were supported by Koolism and Mystro.
 Late that year, Hilltop Hoods released their third single from the album, "What a Great Night".
 The video shows the group at a club with camera shots panning up and down to reveal a new location.
 It used special effects and is one of the most expensive video clips for an Australian hip hop group, mirroring the group's rise in success and popularity.
 Also late in the year the band won the J Award for best album of the year from Triple J. They performed the Homebake Festival and Falls Festival before the end of the year.
 The Hard Road received the AIR Award for Best Independent Hip Hop/Urban Release in 2007.